AdenJWong/Automate_Rosetta_Docking_Simulation/README.md

 ## Prerequisites

-To run this script, you need the following software installed on your system:
+To run this script, you need the following software and files installed and properly configured on your system:

+### Software Requirements

 1. **Open Babel:** A chemical toolbox designed to speak the many languages of chemical data.
    - Install Open Babel using package managers: